-I’ve always wanted a studio, but my friends want to move into a 4-bedroom TCC apartment.
+I’ve always wanted a studio, but my friends want to move into a 4-bedroom TSC apartment.
 What should I do?

 Introvert vs Extrovert